 | Who is eligible? |

-Most US citizens (or eligible non-citizens) on eligible undergraduate courses.* Available to dependent and independent students who demonstrate financial need |
+Most US citizens (or eligible non-citizens) on eligible undergraduate courses.*

-Most US citizens (or eligible non-citizens) on eligible undergraduate courses.* Available to dependent and independent students who demonstrate financial need. |
+Available to dependent and independent students who demonstrate financial need.

 Parents (biological, adoptive, or in some cases, stepparent) of dependent undergraduate students on eligible courses.
-Both the parent and the student must meet the general eligibility requirements.
+Both the parent and the student must be eligible for federal student aid.
 A credit check is required. |

 Most US citizens on courses the lender considers eligible.
 Good credit history is likely to be necessary.
-A co-signer may be required |
+A co-signer may be required. |

 | How do repayments work? |

-No interest or payments as long as you are enrolled on an eligible course at least half-time. |
+No interest or payments as long as you are enrolled on an eligible course at least half-time.

 No payments as long as student is enrolled on an eligible course at least half-time.
 Interest accrues while studying. |